Student Schedules, Registration, and Academic Regulations

 • Confirm the academic eligibility of student- athletes.

-• Convey academic regulations, policies and expectations to student-athletes.
+• Convey academic regulations, policies and expectations to student-athletes and staff.

 • Monitor academic progress.